Study › Undergraduate courses

 Credits: 30 / Semester: whole session

-The module is a foundation subject required by the Legal professional bodies for any law degree to be a ‘qualifying law degree.’
+The module is a foundation subject required by the legal professional bodies for professional practice.
 The aim is that students should acquire a solid knowledge of the legal principles and rules applied by the courts in Contract Law, whilst also developing fundamental legal skills of case analysis, synthesis and problem-solving.
 Students will undertake the study of Contract Law in its social, political and commercial context.

 PUBLIC LAW (LAW106)